-Packing Tips for Global Village Team Members
+Packing Tips for Global Village Volunteers

 Pack light!
 Limit your baggage to what you can carry without any help.
-We will be managing our own bags at airports, in and out of vans, etc.

-- Hat for sun and rain protection
+- Hat for sun and rain protection (or bad hair day)

-- Lightweight raincoat or windbreaker
+- Lightweight raincoat, windbreaker or umbrella

 - Fleece, pullover or sweater

 - One special outfit for house dedication, cultural outing, dinner in a nice restaurant

 - Undergarments, socks, PJs (you will be sharing a room!)

 - Works shoes for on site, comfortable shoes for when you aren’t working, sandals or flip flops if appropriate